Last Updated 2.17.25.

 There are at least two ways we will be able to tell that we are making honest progress in reducing global warming:

-- When we see our average annual increase in carbon ppm levels (currently at about 3 ppm per year) begin dropping, remaining at the current level, or at least rising at a slower rate.
+- When we see our average annual increase in carbon ppm levels (currently at about three ppm per year) begin dropping, remaining at the current level, or at least rising at a slower rate.

 A quick look at the historic rise of carbon in the atmosphere since the Industrial Revolution